Kartoffelmuseum

-Das Kartoffelmuseum (The Potato Museum) in Munich is one of three potato museums in Germany and is concentrated on the art historical aspects of the potato.
+Das Kartoffelmuseum (The Potato Museum) is one of many museums devoted to this staple food.
+It was concentrated on the art historical aspects of the potato.
+It was located in Munich, Germany, but closed in 2016.

+Founding

 It was opened in 1996 by the Otto Eckart Foundation.
-Otto Eckart was owner of the Pfanni food manufacturer until its sale to Unilever and is the son of the company founder Werner Eckart.
+Otto Eckart, son of the company founder Werner Eckart, owned the Pfanni food manufacturer until its sale to Unilever.
 In addition to his work as a member of the board of trustees, he served as the Honorary Consul of the Republic of Guatemala.

+Scope

 The museum is based on a comprehensive collection of paintings (oil paintings, watercolors, engravings, drawings, lithographs, prints, naive glass paintings, modern graphics).
 In addition to the exhibition, the museum also includes a specialist library for scientific research.